 Good Will Hose Fire Station #7 in Flemington will be serving lunch and supper everyday from noon to 6 p.m. until this time of need is over.
 Available to anyone in need for free!!
 Delivery may be an option for those who cannot pick up the meal.
 Call 570-786-1343 from 9 a.m. until 6 p.m to cover lunch and dinner times.

-The New Love Center at Great Island Presbyterian Church will be hosting a food distribution in its parking lot every Thursday from 4-7 p.m. or until food runs out, beginning March 26 for ALL people in need, until further notice.
+The New Love Center at Great Island Presbyterian Church will be hosting a food distribution on Thursdays.
+The location for April 2 is the STEP plaza parking lot beginning at 2 p.m., until food runs out.
+This benefits ALL people in need.
 You do not need to qualify for any government programs, we only ask that you bring along your I.D.
-Enter parking area at the Mill Street entrance.
+Enter parking area from Walnut Street; exit onto Vesper Street.

 The Central PA Food Bank and The New Love Center will be handing out 100 boxes of FREE food to Renovo families every other Friday beginning on March 27 from 2-5 p.m. or until food runs out at the Renovo Fire Hall.

 BE AWARE OF SCAMMING

 The Internal Revenue Service has urged taxpayers to be on the lookout for calls and email phishing attempts related to COVID-19 that can lead to tax-related fraud and identity theft.

 Keystone Central School District is providing free meals for children on Mondays and Thursdays from 11 a.m. – 12:30 p.m.
 Children receive 7 breakfast meals and 7 lunch meals per week.
 Locations include: Central Mountain Middle School, Liberty Curtin Elementary, Renovo Elementary, Robb Elementary, Sugar Valley Fire Company, Woodward Elementary, Monument Church and Orviston Bible Church.